wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.6 : 29-May-2023 by wavemotion-dave
+  * Added the ability to save and restore state - use the DOWN/UP icons on the main screen.
+  * Minor memory optmization to squeeze out another frame or two of performance.

 V3.5 : 22-May-2023 by wavemotion-dave
   * Added 576K COMPY SHOP RAM type (with separate ANTIC access just like the 128K XE).
   * More cleanup and minor bug fixes across the board.